 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Effective July 1, 2015, all errant records must be corrected and resubmitted within three (3) business days.
-All controlled substance is dispensed, including zero reports must be reported within three (3) business days
+Pursuant to IC 35-48-7-8.1, all errant records must now be corrected and resubmitted within three (3) business days.
+All controlled substances dispensed, including zero reports, must be reported within three (3) business days.

-Effective January 1, 2016, all errant records must be corrected and resubmitted twenty-four (24) hours.
-All controlled substance is dispensed, including zero reports must be reported within twenty-four (24) hours
+Effective January 1, 2016, all errant records must be corrected and resubmitted within twenty-four (24) hours.
+Additionally, all controlled substances dispensed, including zero reports, must be reported within twenty-four (24) hours or by the close of the next business day if the dispenser is closed the day following the dispensing.

 Dr. Eric Wright with the Indiana University Richard M. Fairbanks School of Public Health at IUPUI presented the final report, “The Indiana INSPECT Evaluation: Key Findings and Recommendations From A Descriptive Analysis of INSPECT Data,” to the Indiana Board of Pharmacy on Monday, March 9, 2015.
 The web link provides the full report that examined de-identified INSPECT and provider licensure data from Calendar Years 2011 to 2013.
 The data was analyzed to identify trends with controlled substance prescriptions, and the report includes, but is not limited to, analysis on dispensation patterns, doctor shopping and demographic characteristics of opioid prescribers.